fmder/pynolh/README.md

     remove = range(dim - r, dim)
     nolh = pynolh.nolh(conf, remove)

+The NOLH returned is a numpy array with one row being one sample.

 You can also produce a NOLH from a random permutation configuration vector and remove random columns:

     import pynolh